swedenconnect/signservice/docs/what-is.md

 One such integration service that can handle this integration service both as a Java API and through a REST API is available as open source is available [here](https://github.com/idsec-solutions/signservice-integration).

+## Leves of security and variations of authentication methods

+The present Signature Service is adapted to serve a wide range of security levels from Qualified Electronic Signatures according to the EU eIDAS regulation, to lower levels of security based on simpler forms of authentication.

+Several components of the specifications and features of the implementation are configurable to meet the requirements and the context within which the Signature Service is used.

+Such aspects are:

+ - Whether the Identity Provider must show a sign message or not and get explicit approval for signing
+ - What level of assurance (LoA) the Identity Provider must use when authenticating the signer
+ - What certificate policy that is used to issue the signature certificate.
+ - The level of protection of the signer's signing key
+ - The algorithms and key sizes used to generate signatures

+The overview above is written in a way that describes features that assumes a high security setup, such as display of sign message and where the identity provider enforce that the signer commits to signing.
+It is important to note that such process is supported by not required.
+It is perfectly possible to use a setup where the Identity Provider role is reduced to just authenticate the signer without showing any sign message.

+The Signature Service implemented here is intentionally modular in a way that allows multiple handlers for various forms of integrations with authentication frameworks or external Certification Authority services.

+This is further explained in the [architecture section](https://github.com/swedenconnect/signservice/blob/main/docs/architechture.md).

 -----